Image optimize LCP

 What is Burgundy?
 Bridesmaid Dress Color Dictionary

-/ Post by Emma Johnson in
+/ Post by April Klazema

 In your bridesmaid dress shopping journey, you will encounter literally hundreds of colors to choose from.
 Narrowing it down to a general color group (like red) is the only way to make progress at first.
 But after you’ve done that, you’ll need to start thinking about color in more detail.
 Depending on how you look at it, there can be anything from 40 to 140 different shades of red.
 Burgundy is one of our favorites.